Home Houseplants Chinese Money Plant (Pilea Peperomioides)

 Humidity & Temperature

 The average home typically has an ideal temperature and humidity level for the Chinese Money Plant.
-However, refrain from placing it in an area that is extra humid, too dry, too hot (e.g., under a heating vent), or too cold (e.g., under an A/C vent).
+However, refrain from placing it in an extra humid area, too dry, too hot (e.g., under a heating vent), or too cold (e.g., under an A/C vent).

 Fertilizing